Fannibals/S2/DS-L1.md

 ### 1. Distributed Systems

 #### Definition
-+ A system in which hardware or software components located at networked computers
++ A system in which hardware or software components located at **networked** computers
-  communicates and coordinate their actions only by message passing
+  communicates and coordinate their actions only by **message passing**
 + A distributed system is a collection of independent computers that appear to
   the users of the

+### 2. Networks vs. Distributed Systems
++ **Networks**: A media for interconnecting local and wide area computers and exchange messages
+&emsp;&emsp;&emsp;&emsp;&emsp; based on protocols.
+Network entities are visible and they are explicitly addressed